shreyashrestha07/SalaryPrediction/README.md

 ## Hypothesizing solutions
 Given the information we have about our data.

-**These are the models I propose to predict the salary are:**
+**These are the models I propose to predict the salary:**

-- **Linear Regression**: From the EDA, we have seen that both the numerical and most of the categorical variable have a liner correlation with the target variable 'salary'.
-Based on those factors a liner modle would be suitable for this dataset.
+- **Linear Regression**: From the EDA, we have seen that both the numerical and most of the categorical variable have a linear correlation with the target variable 'salary'.
+Based on those factors a linear model would be suitable for this dataset.
 - **Random Forest**: Random Forest would be a good model for this dataset because it would be able to handle the categorical data well.
 This model also reduces overfitting and helps to improve the accuracy.
 Random forest is also a flexible model for both classifiaction and regression problems.
-- **Gradient-boost**: Gradient boosting has lots of flexibility.
-It can optimize on different loss functions and provides several hyper parameter tuning options that make the function fit very flexible.
+- **Gradient-boost**: Gradient boosting has a lot of flexibility.
+It can optimize on different loss functions and provides several hyper parameter tuning options that make the function fit flexibly.

-**The step I am planning to take to improve the model accuracy and decrease the MSE are:**
+**The steps I am planning to take to improve the model accuracy and decrease the MSE are as follows:**

 	- Apply feature engineering like one-hot encoding for categorical variabes
 	- Normalize the numerical to scale the data
 	- Hypertune the parameters to enhance the accuracy

-## Feature Engineering
-	- Encode the categorical variables using one-hot encode feature
-	- Normalizing the numerical features

 ## Model Training
 We performed a 5 fold cross-validation with negative MSE scoring on each of the selected models.